BensThoughts/zero-rabbit/README.md

 *routingKey* and *options* are optional

-the msg payload is expected to be a JSON object.
-The internals of ZeroRabbit will stringify and then turn into a Buffer for you before it actually publishes the msg.
+The msg payload is expected to be a JSON object.
+The internals of ZeroRabbit will stringify, turn into a Buffer, and then publish/send the message over the wire for you.

 **Consume**